YanuX-Framework/YanuX-Broker/README.md

 # YanuX Broker
-A server-side component that is responsible for aggregating and spreading the information that client application instances need to build a cohesive user experience.
+This is part of the [__YanuX Frameworl__](https://yanux-framework.github.io/).
+It is a server-side component that is responsible for aggregating and spreading the information that client application instances need to build a cohesive user experience.

 ## Documentation
 This project is built using to [Feathers](https://feathersjs.com/) framework for [Node.js](https://nodejs.org/en/) and many [other packages](package.json.